 Entry of the following exhibits into the public record by the DRB confirms its consideration of the application as submitted.
 The exhibit list below includes exhibits for Planning Case File DB23-0003 and reflects the electronic record posted on the City's website and retained as part of the City's permanent electronic record.
 Any inconsistencies between printed or other electronic versions of the same Exhibits are inadvertent and the version on the City's website and retained as part of the City's permanent electronic record shall be controlling for all purposes.

 Planning Staff Materials

 - A1.
 Staff report and findings (this document) - A2.
-Staff's Presentation Slides for Public Hearing (to be presented at Public Hearing) - A3.
-Exhibits A3: Staff memorandum sent to the DRB-Panel B on July 20, 2023
+Staff's Presentation Slides for Public Hearing (to be presented at Public Hearing)

 Materials from Applicant